 Most organizations, however, want their inventory employees to do more than collect data.
 Warehouse management needs solutions that put business intelligence processes and information visualization in the aisles of the stockroom.

 If a business expands into e-commerce, it will already have a lot of new challenges on its plate.
 Companies don’t want innovative solutions that cause more problems than they solve.
 PCWorld suggested a primary benefit of using automated data collection solutions that work with mobile devices is employees can use their own phones and tablets to accomplish tasks.

 When workers perform inventory counts on the technology they use at home, they’re working with mobile data collection devices they choose themselves.
 This can eliminate the common causes of miscounts, repetition, and other data errors.
 Working with popular computing assets also speeds up daily activities and training times.
 There’s no need to use business-specific devices when consumer options provide the same – if not better – functionality.

 These mobile devices not only collect inventory information through scans, pictures and digital inputs, they display answers for users.
 Warehouse workers can look at information pouring in from consumers, suppliers, and other business departments when preparing orders or performing counts.

 New Mobile Technology Designed for Enterprise

-If warehouse management wants a new automated data collection solution to stay ahead of ecommerce needs, it should also consider other challenges.
+If warehouse management wants a new automated data collection solution to stay ahead of e-commerce needs, it should also consider other challenges.
 Voice picking may improve safety concerns for forklift drivers and mobile business intelligence may influence efficient warehouse layouts.
-A single factor may incite change, but solutions don't have to be singularly focused.
+A single factor may incite change, but mobile inventory technology solutions don’t have to be singularly focused.